Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Amira is the first Saudi princess to refuse to wear the traditional abaya in public, like other women in the kingdom.
 The princess herself is not of royal blood.

-Amira's husband Prince al-Waleed ibn Talal ibn Abdulaziz Al Saud, better known as Prince al-Walid, is a member of the Saudi royal family, an entrepreneur and an international investor.
-He made his fortune on investment projects and buying shares.
+Amira's husband Prince Al-Waleed bin Talal bin Abdulaziz Al Saud, better known as Prince Al-Waleed, is a member of the Saudi royal family, an entrepreneur and an international investor.
+He made his fortune through investment projects and buying shares.
 In 2007, his net worth was estimated at $21.5 billion (according to Forbes magazine).
-Al-Walid ibn Talal al-Saud ranks 22nd in the list of the richest people in the world.
+Al-Walid ibn Talal al-Saud ranks 22nd on the list of the richest people in the world.

-The prince does not hold public office, he is the grandson of King Abdulaziz and the nephew of the current king.
-In addition, he became famous as the most progressive Saudi prince, stands for equal rights for women in Saudi Arabia.
+The prince does not hold public office; he is the grandson of King Abdulaziz and nephew of the current king.
+In addition, he became famous as the most progressive saudi prince, advocates for equal rights for women in Saudi Arabia.

-Prince al-Waleed ibn Talal ibn Abdulaziz Al Saud, on board his own yacht with son Khaled and daughter Reem.
+Prince Al-Waleed bin Talal bin Abdulaziz Al Saud, on board his own yacht with his son Khaled and daughter Reem.
 1999

-According to various sources, Amir is his 3rd or 4th wife (the only one at the moment, he never had several wives at the same time).
-They have no children, the prince has two children from his first marriage.
-They say that in their marriage contract it is written that the princess cannot have children.
-How true this is, but such information often accompanies the discussion of this couple.
+According to various sources, Amir is his 3rd or 4th wife (the only one at the moment; he never had several wives at the same time).
+They have no children; the prince has two children from his first marriage.
+They say in their marriage contract it is written that the princess cannot have children.
+To what extent this is true, such information often accompanies discussions between this couple.

-Princess Amira is in New York for the annual meeting of the Clinton Global Initiative.
-It was founded by Bill Clinton to combat such global problems as poverty and disease.
-She and her husband have done something that she believes will help bridge the gap "between faiths and cultures."
-The Al-Walid Family Foundation helped open the Islamic art wing at the Louvre in Paris, donating approximately $20 million to the project.
-"Art opens people's minds in a different way," says Princess Amira.
+Princess Amira arrived in New York for annual meeting as part of the Clinton Global Initiative.
+It was founded by Bill Clinton to combat global problems such as poverty and disease.
+She and her husband did something that she believed would help bridge the gap “between faiths and cultures.”
+The Al-Waleed Family Foundation helped open the Islamic art wing at the Louvre in Paris, donating approximately $20 million to the project.
+“Art opens people's minds in a different way,” says Princess Amira.

 She likes to open minds.
-Back in her homeland of Saudi Arabia, which is known for banning women from driving, dating men and until recently banning them from voting, Amira is a vocal advocate for women's rights.
-She says that divorced women in Saudi Arabia are required to give up custody of their daughters, and that female lawyers are not allowed to speak in court.
+In her home country of Saudi Arabia, which is notorious for prohibiting women from driving, dating men, and where until recently they were prohibited from voting, Amira is a vocal advocate for women's rights.
+She says that divorced women in Saudi Arabia are required to give up custody of their daughters and that female lawyers are not allowed to appear in court.

-According to her, she drives a car "in the desert", where she gets away with it.
-“Women in rural areas have much more freedom than women in the city,” she notes. - They can drive.
-They don't wear an abaya."
-She herself put on a yellow jacket for the meeting, her dark hair was not covered by anything.
+She says she drives "in the desert" where she can get away with it.
+“Women in rural areas have much more freedom than in cities,” she notes. - They can drive.
+They don't wear abayas."
+She herself wore a yellow jacket to the meeting, her dark hair not covered with anything.

-Amira says she is friends with Saudi activist Manal Al-Sharif, who is famous for boldly posting videos of her driving a car on YouTube.
-For this, she was jailed for a week.
-The princess calls Manal a "fearless woman" and believes that driving rules should be changed.
+Amira says she is friends with Saudi activist Manal Al-Sharif, who became famous for boldly posting a video of herself driving a car on YouTube.
+For this she was sent to prison for a week.
+The princess calls Manal a “fearless woman” and believes that driving rules need to be changed.

-“I think it's enough for the king to say, 'Women can drive.
-Those who don't want to don't have to do it,” she says.
-The Princess calls King Abdullah's recent decision to allow women to vote in municipal elections very courageous.
+“I think it’s enough for the king to say, ‘Women can drive.
+Those who don’t want to don’t have to do it,” she says.
+The Princess calls King Abdullah's recent decision to give women the right to vote very brave. municipal elections.
 At the same time, she notes that many religious figures were against it.
-“He believes in empowering women,” the princess says.
-"I think he's the right person to do it."
+“He believes in empowering women,” says the princess.
+“I think he is the person who can do it.”

-Amira, 30, denies that her activism gets her into trouble in public spheres.
-“Everyone knows me,” she says. - I communicate with extreme conservatives and with extreme liberals.
-My goal is not to create a negative attitude, but unity.”
+Amira, 30, denies that her activism causes her to face problems in public spheres.
+“Everyone knows me,” she says. - I communicate with extreme conservatives and extreme liberals.
+My goal is to create not negative attitude, but unity."

-In her opinion, the West often gets the wrong idea about Saudi Arabia.
-Amira notes that only bad news makes headlines, good news does not.
-“56% of university graduates are women,” she says. - We watch the television series "Seinfeld", "Friends", presidential d:) you - America is loved by many people in Saudi Arabia.
-I swear to God, if you come, you will see that the Saudis are watching American TV.”
+In her opinion, the West often has the wrong idea about Saudi Arabia.
+Amira notes that only bad news, but the good ones are not.
+“56% of university graduates are women,” she says. - We watch the television series “Seinfeld”, “Friends”, presidential affairs - many Saudi Arabian residents love America.
+I swear to God, if you come, you will see Saudis watching American television.”

-The princess refers to a recent feature in Newsweek about a conservative woman in Saudi Arabia, emphasizing: “She doesn't represent all women… she's extremely conservative.
-And seventy percent of the people of Saudi Arabia are people from the golden mean.”
+The princess mentions a recent Newsweek profile of a conservative woman in Saudi Arabia, emphasizing: “She doesn't represent all women... she's extremely conservative.
+And seventy percent of Saudis are people from the middle ground.”
 However, Amira says she respected the article because it showed the extreme conservatism of the woman's family.
-And she loves that one of the photos shows young Saudi college girls laughing in trendy sunglasses.
+And she loves that one of the photos shows young Saudi college girls laughing and wearing fashionable sunglasses.

 With Sheikha Moza

 Princess Amira studied literature at the University.
-King Saud in Saudi Arabia, as well as management at the University of New Haven in Connecticut, although she lived in her homeland while studying at an American university.
-According to Amira, she was acquainted with the professor of this university, and the learning process was in the nature of close cooperation with numerous phone calls and visits.
+King Saud in Saudi Arabia, as well as management at the University of New Haven in Connecticut, although she lived in her home country while studying at an American university.
+According to Amira, she knew a professor at this university, and the learning process was in the nature of close cooperation with numerous phone calls and visits.

-"What's important about American education is that you're exposed to so many things - classical music, comparative religion... you learn about Hinduism and Buddhism," she shares her impressions.
+“What’s important about American education is that you get exposed to a lot of things—classical music, comparative religions…you learn about Hinduism and Buddhism,” she shares her impressions.
 But the princess refuses to talk about her personal life.
-According to her, she comes from a middle class family and her mother is divorced.
+She says she comes from a middle-class family and her mother is divorced.

-Her latest project was the Opt4Unity initiative, which is being implemented through the Al Waleed Foundation.
-Like the Clinton Global Initiative, its idea is to bring together an "extraordinary team" of business leaders, investors and philanthropists to address the world's employment, food and education challenges.
-“We are all talking about people who can make a difference,” says Princess Amira.
-"Let's do something"
+Her latest project is the Opt4Unity initiative, which is implemented through the Al-Waleed Foundation.
+Like the Clinton Global Initiative, its idea is to bring together an “unusual team” of business leaders, investors and philanthropists to solve the world's problems in jobs, food and education.
+“We all talk about people who can make a difference,” says Princess Amira.
+“Let’s do something.”

-Princess Amira receives the 2012 Woman Leader of the Year award at the 11th Middle East Women Leaders Awards in Dubai.
+Princess Amira receives the 2012 Woman Leader of the Year Award at the 11th Ceremony Women leaders Middle East" in Dubai.

 Prince Al-Waleed bin Talal bin Abdulaziz Al Saud